 Igor - Your passion, energy, intellect, and sheer force of will – so intense, so inspiring, so powerful we still feel it 3 years after you left the team.

 Good interviewees prepare as much as possible, thinking through their experiences and philosophies.
 If this post helps them, that is fantastic.
-I’m skeptical that a bad manager will be able to internalize these answers to the point they can provide rich answers.
+I’m skeptical a bad manager will be able to internalize these answers to the point they can provide rich answers.